 While 256-bit AES is secure and used by the US government and military, it’s still not evident how secure the 3DES encryption system is.

 #5.
 Just like Google Chrome Password Manager, Keychain is also not available for offline usage.
+You will need a wi-fi network to access and recall any saved username and password, or to autofill passwords.

 iCloud Keychain pricing plans and payment methods